Annie Murphy: Career

 After six years in Montreal, Murphy moved to Toronto, where she co-created and starred in The Plateaus, a 2015 web series about four insufferable musicians.
 Her performance in the show earned her a nomination at the 2016 Canadian Screen Awards for Best Performance in a Program or Series Produced for Digital Media.
 At the same ceremony, Murphy was nominated for Best Actress in a Comedy Series for her performance in Schitt's Creek.
 She earned the same nomination for this performance in 2018, 2019, and 2020.
 It also brought her nominations for Best Supporting Actress in a Comedy Series at the 2019 Critics' Choice Television Awards, Outstanding Performance by an Ensemble in a Comedy Series at the 2019 Screen Actors Guild Awards, and Best Actress in a Breakthrough Role at the 2019 Gracie Awards, the latter of which she won.
 In September 2020, she won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her performance in the final season of Schitt's Creek.

 In February 2020, she was cast as the lead in AMC's television dark comedy series Kevin Can F**k Himself.
-Due to the COVID-19 pandemic, production of the show was delayed by several months, but resumed in September 2020.
+Because of the COVID-19 pandemic, production of the show was delayed by several months, and resumed in September 2020.

 In 2020, Murphy appeared in a holiday advertising campaign for Hudson's Bay department stores opposite her Schitt's Creek co-star Catherine O'Hara.
-She also appeared in a series of ads for meal-kit company HelloFresh, including in a soap-opera style web series titled Hungry Hearts.
+She appeared in a series of ads for meal-kit company HelloFresh, including in a soap-opera style web series titled Hungry Hearts.
 In January 2021, she appeared in a commercial for Nintendo Switch, appearing in one scene opposite her real-life mother.
-In September 2021, she appeared in an advertising campaign for the FDA-approved hormone-free contraceptive Phexxi.
+In September 2021, she appeared in an advertising campaign for the contraceptive Phexxi.

-In 2022, she portrayed young Ruth in the Netflix series Russian Doll.
+In 2022, Murphy portrayed young Ruth Brenner in the Netflix comedy-drama series Russian Doll.
+In 2023, she appeared opposite Salma Hayek in an episode of the Netflix anthology series Black Mirror, titled "Joan Is Awful".
+Murphy also voiced the villainous Chelsea Van Der Zee/Queen Nerissa in the 2023 Universal Pictures and DreamWorks animated film Ruby Gillman, Teenage Kraken.

+In 2024 and 2025, Murphy starred as the Chief Flavor Officer in an advertising campaign for Talking Rain's Sparkling Ice.

-Activism and advocacy
+Activism

 Murphy is an ambassador for the global relief agency Care Canada.
 In 2019, she visited Jordan to learn about Care's efforts to empower women and girls in the region.
-In January 2021, she donated proceeds from the auction of her first red carpet dress to Encampment Support Network, a not-for-profit that helps Toronto's unhoused persons.
+In January 2021, she donated proceeds from the auction of her first red carpet dress to Encampment Support Network, a not-for-profit that helps Toronto's homeless people.